One Day in Glasgow Best Things To Do by JetSettingFools.com

 Exterior view of the Pollok House and Gardens, Glasgow, Scotland

-Located 4.5 miles (7 km) southwest of Glasgow, the Pollok Estate is an elaborate country house.
-In addition to housing a large collection of Spanish artwork, the home itself is open for tours and the on-site café is atmospheric.
-Tickets are required for entry.
+Located 4.5 miles to the southwest, the Pollok Estate is an elaborate country house.
+In addition to the large collection of Spanish artwork, the home itself is open for tours and the on-site café is atmospheric.
+Tickets are required.

 The gardens and surrounding park are lovely for a walk – and free to visit.
-A highlight of the park is the hairy Highland Cows (or coos as they are called locally!).
+A highlight is the hairy Highland Cows.
 The Burrell Collection Museum (free) is also located within Pollok Estate.

 More Glasgow Museums

 In our one-day itinerary for Glasgow, we featured a few of the best museums – but not all of them!
-Fellow travelers may want to make time in their itinerary to see some of the other fantastic museums in Glasgow.
+Fellow travelers may want to make time to see some of the other fantastic cultural venues.

 Provand’s Lordship